XiekangZhang/try_flutter/README.md

 ListView + childern [] is used for showing the list with known number of items

-ListView.build is used for showing the list with unknown number of items --> has advantages in performoring.
+ListView.builder() is used for showing the list with unknown number of items --> has advantages in performoring.